appier/Github-Policy/README.md

     ![CleanShot 2022-02-08 at 20 39 24@2x](https://user-images.githubusercontent.com/80888432/152989480-92dda3cc-9e00-44d3-a702-3ddc737303af.png)

-## For the repository's or project's owner
+## For the project's owner or team lead
-- The repo's owner has the responsibility to manage the access.
+- The team lead or project's owner has the responsibility to manage the repository access.
 ![CleanShot 2022-02-08 at 16 12 49@2x](https://user-images.githubusercontent.com/80888432/152953278-f4faa0a5-ffa7-470c-bc5b-852e7cec2559.png)

 - Outside collaborators are not allowed to access Appier organization repositories.
 The ropo's owner shall remove the outside collaborators or help them to join the Appier organization via the application process.